Kulbir Bhaura: Biography

+Bhaura joined Indian Gymkhana Hockey Club and it was while playign for them that he won the Olympic gold in 1988, he retired from international hockey and had earned 84 caps for England and 61 for Great Britain.

-Bhaura was born in Jullundur, East Punjab, India into a Sikh family and came to England around the mid 1960s.
-After winning gold in 1988, he started working within the hockey industry, in marketing and developing equipment.
+He started working within the hockey industry, in marketing and developing equipment.
 He has visited hockey factories in India and Pakistan, developing hockey and cricket equipment under the brand name Pantheon.
 He was also involved in developing goalkeeping equipment and owned a ball manufacturing plant, "Chingford Balls".
-Bhaura owned THE PRO SHOP, specialising in hockey equipment and team-wear, based in Brentford (W London) and Hitchin (Hertfordshire).
-He was a European Distributor of the Gryphon Hockey brand since 1996.
-After Selling the Retail, Wholesale and Manufacturing operations in 2019, he now enjoys his retirement.
+Bhaura owned The Pro Shop, specialising in hockey equipment and team-wear, based in Brentford (W London) and Hitchin (Hertfordshire).
+He was a European distributor of the Gryphon Hockey brand since 1996.
+After selling the retail, wholesale and manufacturing operations in 2019, he now enjoys his retirement.

-Bhaura is a prominent member of the Indian Gymkhana club based in Osterley in W London and continues to play and coach hockey there to this day.
+Bhaura is a prominent member of the Indian Gymkhana Hockey Club based in Osterley in W London and continues to play and coach hockey there to this day.